-We had come all the way from Europe to Australia and rationalized: Perth is on the way home (kind of ...), let's spend the weekend here before flying back to Dublin.
-Perth in Western Australia is about a five hour flight from Sydney and reminded me of flying from New York to San Francisco or Los Angeles in the U.S. Here are 14 experiences that we enjoyed on our visit to Australia's wild west.
+What is there to see in Perth at the far reaches of Western Australia?
+We had come all the way from Europe to Sydney and rationalized: Perth is on the way home (kind of ...), let's spend the weekend there before flying back to Dublin to see what this part of Australia is all about.
+Perth is about a five hour flight from Sydney and reminded me of flying from New York to San Francisco or Los Angeles in the U.S. Read about Perth points of interest embodied in 14 experiences that we enjoyed on our visit to Western Australia.

-We were walking about town on a Saturday morning and immediately noticed a large number of cyclists coming up the sidewalk.
+We were walking around Perth's CBD on a Saturday morning and immediately noticed a large number of cyclists coming up the sidewalk.
 They seemed to have been out for a morning ride and were on their way to a cafe for a coffee and chat.
 A number of the riders smiled and waved at us as we went past.
 I liked Perth's vibe already!

-In contrast, Fremantle, just a 45 minute train ride away really does feel like the wild west.
-Short two story buildings that wouldn't look out of place in Gold Rush era San Francisco lined the high street.
-Visiting was like taking a step back in time.
+In contrast to Perth, Fremantle, just a 45 minute train ride away feels like the wild west.
+Short two story buildings that wouldn't look out of place in Gold Rush-era San Francisco lined the high street.
+Visiting Freo was like taking a step back in time.

-Fremantle is known for their weekend markets.
+Freo is known for a variety of weekend markets.
 We browsed stall after stall featuring food and drink (e.g., an unbelievable array of coffee beans), arts and crafts, and even live music.
-The Freo markets were well worth the visit.
+The Fremantle markets were well worth the visit.

 6. Fremantle Harbour Walk